 Bweza gorilla group

-With roughly 12 members, this group split up from the original Nshongi because of some simple rivalry.
+With roughly 12 members, Bweza gorilla group split up from the original Nshongi because of some simple rivalry.
 Despite UWA’s speculation last year that the group would reunite with Mishaya, it has remained independent and still open for tracking in the Rushaga area of Bwindi Impenetrable National Park.

 Gorilla groups in Ruhija Sector